Indonesia: new training openings to empower young adults

 Project goals

-Unemployment in Indonesia among young people between 15 and 24 years old is about 20 per cent.
-Much too high, say the Toraja Church (GT) and the Minahasa Church (GMIM).
-At their training centres they train young people in various professions for the labour market.
+Unemployment among young adults aged between 15 and 24 in Indonesia is about 20%.
+Much too high, says the Toraja Church (GT).
+At their training centre they train young adults in various professions for the labour market.
 This helps their young congregation members to look to the future with confidence and with the certainty that they will be able to stand on their own two feet financially.

 Project work

-Young women and men choose from a variety of professions at the training centres.
-Besides carpentry, there is a choice between software engineering, an apprenticeship as car mechanic or as welder.
-During their training, the young people also receive classes in general subjects such as mathematics, social studies and the Indonesian language.
+Young women and men choose from a variety of professions at the training centre.
+Besides software technology, there is a choice of an apprenticeship as car mechanic or as welder.
+During their training, the young adults also attend courses in general subjects such as mathematics, social studies and the Indonesian language.
 This gives them a good basis to find a job on the Indonesian labour market after they graduate.

 Project partner

 The Toraja Church (GT) is similar to a people’s church on a small scale.
-About 75 per cent of the population living in the Toraja mountains in South Sulawesi are Christian.
+About 75% of the population living in the Toraja highlands in South Sulawesi are Christian.
+650,000 of them belong to over 700 congregations of the Toraja Church (GT).
 The church is committed to vocational training and runs several schools and two large hospitals.
-The Christian Evangelical Church in Minahasa (GMIM) is one of the largest and oldest churches in Indonesia and has 800,000 members.
-The GMIM represents a focus in the entire region with a Christian university, several hospitals and polyclinics, schools, children’s homes and village development programmes.

 We are pleased to hear that you are interested in this project.
 If you have any general questions, please use the contact form below.
 We are also happy to help you personally if you have any questions or require further information – by phone or by E-mail.